What is Cybersecurity Basics?

 - Denial-Of-Service (DoS) attack

-Social Engineering is a skill by which hacker gains vital information by mere having good communication with the victim.
-For eg., while communicating with a friend you disclose emails credentials that are heard by an unknown person right behind you (shown in screenshot 1).
+Social Engineering is a skill by which a hacker gains vital information by merely having good communication with the victim.
+For, e.g., while communicating with a friend, you disclose emails credentials that an unknown person hears right behind you (shown in screenshot 1).

-Denial-Of-Service (DoS) attacks are those that involve no access to machines or network resources to authorized users.
-For eg., a hacking may enter the wrong password multiple times so that the account gets locked or the machine/network may be overloaded to such an extent that all authorized users will not be able to access resources.
-In such a case, an attack is carried out by a hacker from one machine i.e. single IP address.
+< lang=”EN-IN”>Denial-Of-Service (DoS) < lang=”EN-IN”>attacks are those that involve no access to machines or network resources to authorized users.
+For, e.g., hacking may enter the wrong password multiple times so that the account gets locked, or the machine/network may be overloaded to such an extent that all authorized users will not be able to access resources.
+In such a case, an attack is carried out by a hacker from one machine, i.e. single IP address.
 This can be handled by blocking a specific IP address using a firewall.
-However, there may be a scenario that attack is carried out by a hacker from multiple machines.
+However, there may be a scenario that a hacker carries out an attack from multiple machines.
 This is referred to as Distributed-Denial-Of-Service (DDoS) attack.

-The term eavesdropping means secretly listening to a conversation.
+<lang=”EN-IN”>The term eavesdropping means secretly listening to a conversation.
 In terms of computer security, this is typically carried out between Cybersecurity basics hosts on a network (shown in screenshot 4).
-For eg., there is a program called Carnivore which is used by the FBI (Federal Bureau of Investigation) in order to eavesdrop on the system of ISP (Internet Service Providers).
+For, e.g., there is a program called Carnivore used by the FBI (Federal Bureau of Investigation) to eavesdrop on the system of ISP (Internet Service Providers).

-The term spoofing means to imitate something while exaggerating its characteristic features with some personal gain or profit.
-Spoofing of user identity can be described as a situation in which one person or program successfully masquerades (means pretending to be someone one is not) as another by falsifying data.
-For e.g. Making a call by a hacker (claiming to be an original user) to bank official for carrying out banking transactions.
+<lang=”EN-IN”>The term spoofing means to imitate something while exaggerating its characteristic features with some personal gain or profit.
+Spoofing of user identity can be described as a situation in which one person or program successfully masquerades (means pretending to be someone one is not) as another by falsifying data, e.g. Making a call by a hacker (claiming to be an original user) to bank official for carrying out banking transactions.